• Skip to primary navigation

 #15.
 Biology

 A specialization in biology prepares you for careers in the medical and scientific fields.
 Some specializations here pursue higher studies or certifications.
-Students rank this major as one of the most difficult college majors to pass because its courses generally focus on difficult subjects like chemistry.
+Students rank this major as one of the most difficult college majors to pass because its courses focus on difficult subjects like chemistry.

 Students in this discipline also confirm that it takes a lot of effort to pass with distinctions here.